IPS/UPS: BRELL Agreement

 The BRELL Agreement (BRELL standing for "Belarus, Russia, Estonia, Latvia, Lithuania") was a 2001–2025 arrangement by which the five countries of Belarus, Russia, Estonia, Latvia, and Lithuania agreed on the technical management of the synchronization of their power grids as part of the IPS/UPS power distribution system.
-Historically, the IPS/UPS technological integration for the electricity systems of Belarus, Estonia, Latvia and Lithuania with Russia was originally made during the 1960s in the Soviet Union.
+Historically, the IPS/UPS integration for the electricity systems of Belarus, Estonia, Latvia and Lithuania with Russia was originally made during the 1960s in the Soviet Union.

 On 8 February 2025, the three Baltic states permanently disconnected from IPS/UPS and integrated into the continental European grid.
-Prior to 2025, the Baltic states had already used HVDC interconnectors to purchase large scale electricity supply from European sources, such as the 500 MW LitPol Link from Poland, and the 700 MW NordBalt (Sweden) and 350 MW Estlink (Finland) submarine power cables.
+Prior to 2025, the Baltic states had already HVDC interconnectors with the Continental Europe Synchronous Area (CESA) (500 MW LitPol Link (Lithuania–Poland)), and the Nordic synchronous grid (700 MW NordBalt (Lithuania–Sweden), and 350 MW and 650 MW Estlink submarine power cables (Estonia–Finland)).
 Following the end of the BRELL agreement and disconnection from Russian power sources, the Russian exclave Kaliningrad became a power island disconnected from Belarus.